 Learn more about Jira Cloud products, features, plans, and migration.

-Create your app in GitHub
+Create a new app in GitHub

-Go to Developer settings at http(s)://<your-domain>/settings/apps.
+Go to your Developer settings: http(s)://<your-domain>/settings/apps

 Select GitHub Apps and then New GitHub App.

 Give your app a unique name and add an optional description.

 Create a homepage URL by combining your domain and app name in the following structure: http(s)://<your-domain>/apps/<your-github-app-name

 Copy URLs from Jira to GitHub